mehedibhai101/After-pandemic_Sales_Growth_Analysis/DAX Calculations/measures.md

 # 📊 Measures & Calculations

 This documentation provides a comprehensive overview of the DAX measures and calculations used for the analysis.
-It outlines core financial KPIs, customer retention logic, and dynamic growth metrics used to drive business insights.

 ### Key Metrics and Formulas: